ocrmypdf/OCRmyPDF/docs/advanced.rst

 The ``sandwich`` renderer uses Tesseract's new text-only PDF feature, which produces a PDF page that lays out the OCR in invisible text.
 This page is then "sandwiched" onto the original PDF page, allowing lossless application of OCR even to PDF pages that contain other vector objects.

+Currently this is the best renderer for most uses, however it is implemented in Tesseract so OCRmyPDF cannot influence it.
+Currently some problematic PDF viewers like Mozilla PDF.js and macOS Preview have problems with segmenting its text output, and mightrunseveralwordstogether.

 When image preprocessing features like ``--deskew`` are used, the original PDF will be rendered as a full page and the OCR layer will be placed on top.

 This renderer requires Tesseract 3.05.01 or newer.